 - Travel expenses – if, for example, you have needed to pay to get to a medical appointment or to meet with your solicitor.

-The Benefits of No Win No Fee Slip, Trip or Fall Compensation Claims
+The Benefits of No Win No Fee Slip, Trip, or Fall Compensation Claims

 If you have been injured in a tripping accident or slipping accident and are eligible to make a personal injury claim, one of our solicitors may be able to help you.
-Our solicitors have experience working on various types of slip, trip and fall claims, and could offer to assist you with yours on a No Win No Fee basis by offering you a Conditional Fee Agreement.
+Our solicitors have experience working on various types of slip, trip and fall claims, and could offer to assist you with yours on a No Win No Fee basis by offering you a Conditional Fee Agreement (CFA).

 Contact Our Team